yulqen/datamaps-core/scratchpad.md

-## Todo
+### Todo

-* Refactor `ReturnParser` so that you pass the return into the constructor.
+* Implemenet a Return superclass and make InMemoryReturn implement it.
+* Check we are still basically Clean in terms of architecture.
 * Can we obtain integers from the parser, or must it be doubles?
-* Get rid of `com.matthewlemon.datamaps.core.parser.DatamapType`.
+* Get rid of com.matthewlemon.datamaps.core.parser.DatamapType.
-* **DONE** Ability to be able to get datamapline from datamp by querying the key name, rather than the index.
 * Refactor InMemoryDatamapShould test.
 * Move functionality to excel parser usecase.

+### Long Term

+* Implement a FileSystemReturn, and a Return interface

+### Done

+* Ability to be able to get datamapline from datamp by querying the key name, rather than the index.
+* Implement name field in InMemoryReturn class.
+* Refactor ReturnParser so that you pass the return into the constructor.